Summer in Iceland

 3. Camping and berry picking

 Whether you visit the music festivals or not, camping is definitely something you should try if you visit Iceland in the summer.
 You can visit some of the most scenic places I’ve ever laid eyes on if you take on a camping adventure.
 Finding a camping spot is easier than you think: there are lots of campgrounds with the bathrooms, cooking facilities and car park.
 Many of them are located really close to sparkling clean lakes, geysers or famous thermal bathes, like the Reykjavik Campsite.
 Whilst camping on the countryside, you can join the locals picking wild berries.
 The Icelandic countryside has some good berry-picking grounds and it’s a very popular activity in late summer.
-Why not check out this excellent website Campingaxs.com for a lot of useful information about camping?
+Why not check out this excellent website Cozycampers to learn more about camper rental in Iceland.

 4. Visit the Golden Circle